ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Appendix

 \subsection{Complete keystep grounding results}

-We report Table~\ref{tab:model_performance_grounding} from Experiments~\ref{sec:experiments} in the main text with our complete set of IoU thresholds $\theta \in \{0.1, 0.3, 0.5, 0.7\}$ in Table~\ref{tab:full_grounding} (below).
-As observed in Table~\ref{tab:model_performance_grounding}, we outperform existing methods on the most challenging views with severe occlusion (W) across all IoU thresholds $\theta$, and particularly outperform at high IoU thresholds on \textit{all} views, including the best-exo view (B) and views with moderate occlusion (M).
+We report Table~\ref{tab:model_performance_grounding} from Experiments~\ref{sec:experiments} in the main text with a wider set of IoU thresholds in Table~\ref{tab:full_grounding} and in Fig.~\ref{fig:vis_tmp_gnd}.
+As observed in Table~\ref{tab:model_performance_grounding}, we outperform existing methods on the most challenging views with severe occlusion (D) across several IoU thresholds $\theta$, and particularly outperform at high IoU thresholds on \textit{all} views, including on easy views (E) and views with moderate view difficulty (M).